11 Mixed effects regression and post stratification

 data = survey)

-The sample_prior option is powerful.
-It allows to draw simulated coefficients from the model and priors, without looking at the data.
-But one problem remains: the results of this prior predictive check are still expressed on the same unintuitive scale as the model parameters:
+The sample_prior argument is powerful.
+It allows us to draw simulated coefficients from the model and priors, without looking at the data.
+But one problem remains: the results of this prior predictive check are still expressed on the same unintuitive scale as the model parameters.

 fixef(model_vague)